Mrpye/evaluate-js-templates-api/README.md

-# An Api endpoint to evaluate js and Build Go Templates
+# An API endpoint to evaluate js and build Go templates

 ## Description
 The solution enables you to evaluate JS code and also build out Go Templates via a REST API